BBB - A+ Rating - the best there is

 An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Where did the English Quesenberry family come from?
 What is the English Quesenberry family crest and coat of arms?
-When did the Quesenberry family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Quesenberry family history?

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Quenby, Quinby, Quimby, Quemby, Quynby, Querenby, Quarmby, Quesenberry, Quisenberry, Quisnby, Quesnby, Quymby and many more.